os-lecture/2023S-os-lectures/lec5/p3-labs.md

 }
 </style>

-#### Extensions to time-sharing multitasking operating systems
+#### Extensions to Time-Sharing Multitasking Operating Systems

-1. Create **kernel page table**, enable the paging mechanism, and establish the virtual address space of the kernel;
+1. Create **kernel page table**, enable the paging mechanism,  establish the virtual address space of the kernel;
 2. Extend **Trap Context**, switch page table (ie switch virtual address space) during the process of saving and restoring Trap context;
-3. Establish the **springboard space** required for switching between the kernel address space and the application address space;
+3. Establish the **trampoline space** required for switching between the kernel address space and the application address space;
-4. Extended **Task Control Block** to include virtual memory-related information, and when loading and executing a task based on an application, establish the virtual address space of the application;
+4. Extend  **Task Control Block** to include virtual memory-related information, and when loading and executing a task based on an application, establish the virtual address space of the application;
 5. Improve the implementation of **system calls** such as trap processing and sys_write to support separate application address space and kernel address space.

 ---
-#### Start pagination mode
+#### Start paging mode
 1. Create a kernel address space
-2. Initialization of the memory management subsystem
+2. Initialize the memory management subsystem

 ![bg right:63% 100%](figs/trampoline.png)

 ---

-#### Create a global instance of the kernel address space
+#### Create a Global Instance of the Kernel Address Space
-- Kernel address space ``KERNEL_SPACE``
+- Kernel Address Space ``KERNEL_SPACE``
 ```rust
 pub static ref KERNEL_SPACE: MemorySet = MemorySet::new_kernel()
 ```

 ---
-#### Initialization of the memory management subsystem
+#### Initialization of the Memory Management Subsystem
-    1. Initialize the **free physical memory** according to the heap (heap) for dynamic continuous memory management
+1. Initialize the **free physical memory** according to the heap for dynamic continuous memory management
-    2. Implement **physical page frame allocation** management initialization based on the heap
+2. Implement the initialization of **physical page frame allocation** management based on the heap
 3. Set **satp**, start the paging mechanism, activate the kernel address space ``KERNEL_SPACE``,

 ```rust
 // os/src/mm/mod.rs
 pub fn init() {